Use these tricks to connect to hotel, airline, and airport Wi-Fi networks

 - Southwest: southwestwifi.com

-If you find yourself trying to connect to an airline Wi-Fi network and don’t have any of these URL saved or memorized, try browsing to a variety of different sites until your browser redirects to the log-in page.
+If you find yourself trying to connect to an airline Wi-Fi network and don’t have any of these URL saved or memorised, try browsing to a variety of different sites until your browser redirects to the log-in page.

 I just so happened to be flying AA hours after I learned about this tip, so I put it to the test.
 Sure enough, entering “disney.com” into my web browser brought up ViaSat’s log-in page.
 Unfortunately, the Wi-Fi was broken on this flight.